The 6 step workplace conflict resolution process

 Just as you need to listen to the other person, you also have to communicate about the situation from your vantage point.

-One good rule of thumb is to remember that your focus should be on the problem behaviors, not the personality traits of the person.
+One good rule of thumb is to remember that your focus should be on the problem behaviors, not the person’s personality traits.
 When you speak about someone’s personality, it often feels like a personal attack.

-The first statement focuses on the behavior, while the second statement focuses on personality traits.
-When the latter statement is made, one is more likely to become defensive, which breaks down communication.
+The first statement focuses on the behavior, while the second focuses on personality traits.
+When the latter statement is made, one is more likely to become defensive, breaking communication down.

 Come to an agreement

-Once all parties have voiced their viewpoints and opinions, it’s time to focus on coming to an agreement regarding the conflict.
+Once all parties have voiced their viewpoints and opinions, it’s time to focus on agreeing on the conflict.
 Remember, that is the ultimate goal of conflict resolution.
 The purpose is not to blame the other person and wait for an apology.
-It’s to come to a mutual understanding regarding the matter at hand in hopes of it not occurring in the future.
+It’s to come to a mutual understanding regarding the matter in hopes of it not occurring in the future.

-In coming to an agreement, you can ask questions similar to these to get on the same page.
+Agreeing, you can ask similar questions to get on the same page.

 • What can I do better next time in a similar situation?